 Every year as the colorful gardens hibernate for winter, the Denver Botanic Gardens takes on a new look for the holiday season.
 The Blossoms of Light is the garden’s signature event that features an annual lights extravaganza.

 A true transformation takes place with thousands of LED lights illuminating the grounds, pathways, and trees, turning the gardens into a twinkling winter wonderland.
-In 2021 they added a 200-foot-long, 17-foot-tall tunnel of animated lights in the O’Fallon Perennial Walk for even more merrymaking.
+There is a 200-foot-long, 17-foot-tall tunnel of animated lights in the O’Fallon Perennial Walk for even more merrymaking.

 Advance tickets are required and must be purchased online, there will be no onsite sales.
-The event runs through January 7, 2023, and is closed on Christmas Eve and Christmas Day.
+The event runs from November 17th through January 7th, 2024, and is closed on Christmas Eve and Christmas Day.

 Trail of Lights at Chatfield Farms